Gifted Girls Only - Cruisin' in a Sea of Trouble

 Theresa's hazel-green eyes narrowed in disbelief.
 "Sean and Melanie have three kids at home.
 They didn't want a getaway?"

-“Sean promised Melanie a seven-day cruise with a balcony and couples’ massages and all that stuff you can’t do with the kids.
-The deal is, I get this cheapo cruise, and in exchange, I babysit the kids for a week when they take their luxury cruise.”
+"Sean promised Melanie a seven-day cruise with a balcony and couples' massages.
+The deal is, I get this cheapo cruise, and in exchange, I babysit the kids for a week when they take their luxury cruise."